morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Maintained by @morrownr

 Forword: This guide has been available for several years and has evolved over that time.
 This curent edition reflects my ongoing use and testing.
 My goal is to provide a guide that supports a stable, fast AP setup and an educational experience.
 This guide is used with and is mostly tested on Raspberry Pi OS (RasPiOS).
 RasPiOS, as of this writing, uses kernel 6.12.
+It can however be used with many sbc based small computers or Mini PCs.
 I recommend strongly before you use this guide that you start with a clean distro installation.
 While this guide primarily uses the RasPiOS, other distros, such as but not limited to Debian 12/13, should work well.
 You comments, suggestions and questions are always welcome.

 ## How to build a bridged wireless access point